 - Are you happy to adapt?

 - Are you generally curious about why things happen in the way they do?

-We’ve all faced times when challenges or setbacks need overcoming to achieve a goal.
-What’s important is how we react to these setbacks and keep motivated in difficult situations.
-The workplace is no different and there’ll be times when you face an obstacle or have to work under pressure.
+We’ve all faced times when challenges must be overcome to achieve a goal.
+What’s important is how we react to these challenges and keep motivated in difficult situations.
+The workplace is no different.
+There will be times when you face a challenge or obstacle and/or have to work under pressure.